reactjs/react.dev/src/content/reference/react/use.md

 #### Parameters {/*parameters*/}

 * `resource`: this is the source of the data you want to read a value from.
-A resources can be a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [context](/learn/passing-data-deeply-with-context).
+A resource can be a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [context](/learn/passing-data-deeply-with-context).

 #### Returns {/*returns*/}